LucasJeanpierre/LucasJeanpierre/README.md

 ## About Me

 Hey there! 👋 I'm Lucas Jeanpierre, a passionate software engineering student with a love for coding, puzzles, and cybersecurity.
-I started my coding journey at the young age of 15 and have been immersed in it ever since.
+I started my coding journey at the age of 15 and have been immersed in it ever since.

 ## Education